 Luckily for us, the wonderful variety of museums and attractions in the Windy City love to announce random free days throughout the year offering locals the chance to see some of the world’s most awe-inspiring wonders regularly, for absolutely zero cost.

-On both Saturday, May 14th, and Sunday, May 15th Illinois residents will be able to enter Chicago’s popular natural history museum completely free.
 According to the Field Museum website, “tickets for Free Days are only available to Illinois residents onsite and cannot be reserved in advance.
 Please ask a Guest Relations staff member when you arrive at the museum and be ready to show your Illinois proof of residency.”